clips ¶

 -

-initialize_clip–Initialize a clip with default props.
+initialize_clip–Initialize a clip with default properties or ensure their existence.

 -